ProDigresser/project-1/README.md

 For the future I intend to work more in a methodical way when it comes to formatting and developing my code taking extra care to execute the control and flow of my code.

-Thats all folks!
+That's all folks!
 Enjoy the game.

 ### Fixes and Adjustments
 - Fixed scoreboard to remove null value names